 There are many different types of accommodation, you will be asked to nominate your preferences on your rental application form.
 Not all areas have all types of accommodation, so check with us before completing your application.
 We can also advise you of the approximate waiting times for each accommodation type in each zone or region.

 Download the Which Zone Is For You? brochure for a map of zones and list of suburbs in each zone.

 Your identity must be verified before the Department will provide a product or service.
 You are responsible for providing documents to verify your identity and that of any co-applicants, additional householder and dependents.

 To verify your identity, you need to supply original or certified documents with your application.
 Original identity documents must be presented in person for verification where possible.
 When submitting by post, please provide certified copies of identity documents only.
 The Department will not accept original identity documents via post.

 - The client’s birth or arrival in Australia, and

 - The use of the client’s identity in the community.

-For a full list of identity documents that can be provided, refer to the Department's Identity Documents Fact Sheet.
+For a full list of identity documents that can be provided, refer to the Department's Evidence Requirements Fact Sheet.

 If you are an Aboriginal or Torres Strait Islander client and you are unable to provide documents to verify identity, you may provide the following as an alternative: